umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/wef.md

 life who have the drive and the influence to make positive change."
 [Great Reset Dialogues | Six leaders discuss why we must reform the social contract after COVID-19](https://www.youtube.com/watch?v=ddGQTcuV-eg)

+#### The Great Reset | Launch session 3 June 2020

+"The Great Reset” will be the theme of a unique twin summit to be convened by the World Economic Forum in January 2021.
+In-person and virtual dialogues will address the need for a more fair, sustainable and resilient future, and a new social contract centred on human dignity, social justice and where societal progress does not fall behind economic development."

 <iframe width="320" height="160" src="https://www.youtube.com/embed/pfVdMWzKwjc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Family Business: Relic or Role Model? | DAVOS 2020

+"Successful family businesses are rooted in tradition, yet vested in the future thanks to an intergenerational mindset and culture.
+What can other businesses learn from them about sustainable, profitable and equitable business practice?"

 <iframe width="320" height="160" src="https://www.youtube.com/embed/6bwJFeQqGMI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>